NBA: Which Teams Improved Themselves The Most With Their Trade Deadline Deals?

 13. Sacramento Kings

-Get: Tyreke Evans, Buddy Hield, and Langston Galloway, 2017 First Round pick
+Get: Tyreke Evans, Buddy Hield and Langston Galloway, 2017 First Round pick

 Give Up: DeMarcus Cousins and Omri Casspi